 Micro-influencers are a great fit for small business because they are:

-- Authentic: Micro-influencers are considered more authentic than mega-influencers.
+Micro-influencers are considered more authentic than mega-influencers.
 Because they tend to have a local following, they are viewed as credible, trusted sources.

-- Cost-effective: Micro-influencers are affordable.
+According to Shane Barker, micro-influencers are affordable.
 When compared to celebrities and top influencers, the cost of hiring micro-influencers is far more reachable, even for the tightest budgets.

 If this sounds like it could work for your small business, these tips and small business giveaway ideas can help you build relationships with micro-influencers in your industry.